Vidisha84/Vendee_globe_business_case/README.md

 # Vendee_globe_business_case
-The Vendée Globe is a solo non-stop round the world sailboatrace founded by Philippe Jeantot in 1989.
-The race takes placeevery four years and is considered an extreme quest ofindividual endurance and the ultimate test in ocean racing.
+The Vendée Globe is a solo non-stop round the world sail boatrace founded by Philippe Jeantot in 1989.
+The race takes place every four years and is considered an extreme quest of individual endurance and the ultimate test in ocean racing.
-The 9th edition of the Vendee Globe was held in 2020-2021and was won by French sailor Yannick Bestaven who tookslightly over 80 days to sail non-stop around the globe.
+The 9th edition of the Vendee Globe was held in 2020-2021 and was won by French sailor Yannick Bestaven who took slightly over 80 days to sail non-stop around the globe.
-During the race, spectators could follow the action live on anonline racing dashboard.
-The technology for tracking the boatslive was provided by Nokia.
+During the race, spectators could follow the action live on an online racing dashboard.
+The technology for tracking the boats live was provided by Nokia.

 ## Your Challenge
 In this business case, you will assume the role of Nokia.
 You will build a cloud-based Lambda Architecture to process the telemetry data from the sailing boats.